- Home

 - Write an old-fashioned letter.
 Kids love finding mail addressed to them in the letterbox.

-- Send an email or recorded message.
+- Send an email or recorded message when you’re feeling up to it.

 - If they’re able to visit, children can bring cards or pictures from home, flowers picked from the garden, or a toy to “mind” you in hospital.

-We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this book.
+We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this booklet.

 View the Cancer Council NSW editorial policy.